UtrechtUniversity/yoda/docs/design/metadata_form.md

 2. save data from yoda-metadata.xml into AVU's for the datapackage Writing the metadata-xml file triggers an iRODS-policy to process the content of the file (in XML format), via a stylesheet, into AVU's.
-   The stylesheet 'flattens' the hierarchical XML formatted data so all values have an attribute like where all xml tags are places on one line, like:
+   The stylesheet 'flattens' the hierarchical XML formatted data so all values have an attribute like where all XML tags are places on one line, like:
    *Contributor_Properties_Identifier_Person_Identifier_Scheme
     elaborated with numeric indexes if multiplicity is involved*